Sushmita-Rudra/demo-group5-Hive-Vs-Impala/README.md

  ## Implementation of aggregate queries using Impala and exploring web interface for impala and hive

  ### Prerequisites:
-      - Install oracle virtual box.[Virtual Box](https://www.virtualbox.org/)
+      - Install oracle virtual box.
+[Virtual Box](https://www.virtualbox.org/)
-      - Install cloudera virtual Machine into the local.[Cloudera](https://www.cloudera.com/)
+      - Install cloudera virtual Machine into the local.
+[Cloudera](https://www.cloudera.com/)

  ### TODO list:
  - Lets verify database, tables and data which is already loaded using impala shell